How do the Euro 2024 play-offs work?

 There have been play-offs for six of the last seven Euros in a variety of formats, with this year’s competitors decided by the results of the 2022/23 Nations League.

-The 12 teams have been split into three paths, with one spot available from each.
+Initially,12 teams were split into three paths, with one spot available from each, but after the semi-finals last week, we’re down to the final six.

 Here’s how it works.